Write audio data to computer's audio device

 Third data channel to Audio Device channel 8

 Thus, you would specify the Device Output Channels as [3 1 8].

 When Simulink cannot keep up with an audio device that is operating in real time, the queue becomes empty and gaps occur in the audio data that the block sends to the device.
+Select the Output number of samples by which the queue was underrun check box to add an output port indicating when the queue was empty.
 Here are several ways to deal with this situation: